tszekely/react-learning-module/step-10.md

 **Note: The SoundCloud API requires you to have an account and to register an app.
 If you don't have an account, create one and [register an app](http://soundcloud.com/you/apps/new).**

+## 10.0 - General Requirements

+1. Use a Flux (or Redux if you're brave enough to learn it on your own) architecture
+2. Implement loading states where necessary (ex. when there is a pending request following an action) by adding a "loading" class to buttons

 ## 10.1 - Build system & Architecture

 1. Set up a (preferably webpack) build system for your project